sobolevn/sobolevn.github.io/_posts/2019-06-29-really-typing-vue.md

 ## vue-test-utils

-Speaking about tests I cannot mention `@vue/test-utils` that also has some problems with typing.
+Speaking about tests I do not have any excuses not to mention `@vue/test-utils` that also has some problems with typing.

 When we will try to test our new shiny component with `typedStore` property, we will find out that we actually cannot do that according to the `typescript`: